 The same principles of confidentiality must apply to all forms of communication.
 All person-identifiable information sent by email, fax or any other method must comply with the Information Sharing & Transfer of Records Policy as well as the Safe Haven Procedure.
 Local arrangements may also be in place to ensure good practice is established if information about patients or employees is faxed/emailed etc. Given the difficulties in ensuring the confidentiality of faxed/emailed information local arrangements should restrict the use of faxes to urgent information & only permit email communications if encrypted to approved NHS standards.
-Please refer to the Safe Haven & Information Sharing Policy.
+Please refer to the Information Sharing and Transfer of Records Policy.